Teacher burnout: Systemic and Structural Pressures

+Consequences

+Teacher burnout begins to affect not only the teacher, but their students as well.
+Teachers cannot support their students academic, social, and emotional needs completely if they are feeling the effects of burnout.
+It is not the teacher's responsibility to solely teach, but also to provide motivation and support student wellbeing.
+This can become a challenge for teachers when their own wellbeing isn't being supported.
+Due to lack of encouragement, students may feel less of an intrinsic motivation to complete their work, study, and learn.
+Teachers are even more likely to have negative views of their students due to burnout.
+In addition, burnout can affect teachers’ mental health and personal lives and in some circumstances, lead to resignation or dismissal.
+Relationships with family and friends may become strained as a result of burnout.

 Relief

 Open discussions about mental health issues can be crucial for employees.
 School districts can foster a positive school climate by giving their teachers the space to openly talk about their struggles and give/receive advice for staying afloat during difficult times.
 Administrators can cultivate a mentally healthy culture in their schools by creating systems of support, such as periodic meetings where district leaders provide check-ins and teachers can gain social relief from their peers, or storytelling workshops where people can share their experiences.
 Moreover, district officials can make their faculty aware of signs of mental health struggles so that they could recognize when they or a colleague may need support.